connor-cliff/Spotify_Analysis/README.md

 ### Star Schema Data Model
 A star schema was used to separate fact and dimension tables, supporting flexible filtering in Power BI.
 <img width="936" height="419" alt="image" src="https://github.com/user-attachments/assets/5b6e8178-a8cf-48bf-958b-05f1de39a70a" />

-# Power BI

-**Goal:** Design a dashboard to allow non-technical users to explore trends and compare artist and track performance without writing queries.

-**Functionality**
-- Explore artist performance, track popularity and trends over time using filters, slicers and drill downs.
-- Compare individual artists and tracks to assess which factors are associated with stronger performance.
-- Examine how collaborations and explicit status relate to popularity outcomes.
-- Identify when highly popular tracks tend to be released to inform release timing.

 ---